Skip to main content

 Your baby will be taken to the neonatal intensive care unit, where they're given a general anaesthetic.

-They'll receive nutrition into a vein (intravenously) and a suction tube is used to remove fluid from the pouch in their oesophagus.
+They'll receive nutrition into a vein (intravenously) and a suction tube will be used to remove fluid from the pouch in their oesophagus.

 The surgeon makes a cut on the right side of the chest, between the ribs, and closes off the abnormal connection (fistula) between the oesophagus and windpipe.
 They'll then sew together the upper and lower parts of the oesophagus.